The Life and Death of Peter Sellers: Plot

 The film opens with Peter Sellers walking to a director's chair.
-An unseen live audience applauds as Peter directs his gaze toward the movie of his life.
+An unseen live audience applauds as Sellers directs his gaze toward the film of his life.

-In 1950s London, Peter Sellers became a household name as a performer on The Goon Show but failed to branch out into film.
-He returns home to his family after a failed audition but is urged by his controlling mother Peg (Miriam Margolyes) to "bite the hand that feeds you".
-A now-inspired Peter uses his talent for impersonation to become the elderly World War I veteran character he auditioned for.
-Once the casting agent (Alison Steadman), who rejected him earlier, has said that he is perfect for the role, Peter reveals himself and is reluctantly given the part.
+In 1950s London, Peter Sellers achieves success on The Goon Show but fails to branch out into film.
+He returns home to his family after a failed audition but is urged by his controlling mother Peg to "bite the hand that feeds you".
+A now-inspired Sellers uses his talent for impersonation to become the elderly World War I veteran character he auditioned for.
+Once the casting agent, who rejected him earlier, has said that he is perfect for the role, Sellers reveals himself and is reluctantly given the part.

-Peter wins a British Academy Award for I'm All Right Jack.
-Peg and Peter's father, Bill (Peter Vaughan), watch their son's acceptance speech but are dismissed by Peg, a dejected Bill walks away leading to the first transformation of the film; Peter is now playing his father, and with a heavy Yorkshire accent breaks the fourth wall to tell us about Peter's childhood.
+Sellers wins a British Academy Award for I'm All Right Jack.
+Peg and Sellers' father, Bill, watch their son's acceptance speech but are dismissed by Peg, a dejected Bill walks away leading to the first transformation of the film; Sellers is now playing his father, and with a heavy Yorkshire accent breaks the fourth wall to relate Peter's childhood.

-Before the shooting of The Millionairess has begun, Peter is already besotted with his co-star Sophia Loren (Sonia Aquino), while his marriage to wife Anne (Emily Watson) is becoming strained and his children are subjected to their father's rages and subsequent extravagant gifts as compensation.
-When Sophia mentions that Peter is too far away in the countryside to take her home, he takes this as a cue to buy a house in the heart of London.
-To subdue some of the guilt Peter feels about his feelings for Sophia, he hires a decorator, Ted Levy, and insists that his wife and Ted should have drinks together.
-Peter leaves them and goes to have dinner alone with Sophia, who is surprised that Peter's wife is not joining them and slowly realises that this is a date.
-She rejects Peter's advances and tells him to go home to his family.
+Before the shooting of The Millionairess has begun, Sellers is already besotted with his co-star Sophia Loren, while his marriage to wife Anne is becoming strained and his children are subjected to their father's rages and subsequent extravagant gifts as compensation.
+When Loren mentions that Sellers is too far away in the countryside to take her home, he takes this as a cue to buy a house in the heart of London.
+To subdue some of the guilt Sellers feels about his feelings for Loren, he hires a decorator, Ted Levy, and insists that his wife and Levy should have drinks together.
+Sellers leaves them and goes to have dinner alone with Loren, who is surprised that Sellers' wife is not joining them and slowly realises that this is a date.
+She rejects Sellers' advances and tells him to go home to his family.

-Seeing Carlo Ponti (Joseph Long) has come to visit his wife Sophia on set, Sellers distracts himself with Sophia's stand-in, and the two have sex in Peter's Rolls-Royce.
-Meanwhile, a weary Anne surrenders to quietly spending the night with Ted.
-Once Peter returns home and realises his wife has left, he wreaks havoc in the house.
-Anne comes home the morning after to find Peter on the balcony threatening to jump if she leaves.
+Seeing Carlo Ponti has come to visit his wife Loren on set, Sellers distracts himself with Loren's stand-in, and the two have sex in Sellers' Rolls-Royce.
+Meanwhile, Anne surrenders to quietly spending the night with Levy.
+Once Sellers returns home and realises his wife has left, he wreaks havoc in the house.
+Anne comes home the morning after to find Sellers on the balcony threatening to jump if she leaves.
 The two argue and Anne walks out.
-We then see Peter's second transformation, this time in drag as Anne, who is dubbing the breakup to make it look as though they had reconciled.
+We then see Sellers' second transformation, this time in drag as Anne, who is dubbing the breakup to make it look as though they had reconciled.